 Unfortunately, microforms are usually in black and white only and require special equipment to read them.
 Goverment Information, Maps, and Microform Services makes such equipment available to anyone who comes in.

 Typically, you would find microforms the same way you would find other materials: in IUCat.
-Some collections require addtional guides to understand.
+Some collections require additional guides to understand.
 For help, ask at the service desk.

 Typically, you would log into one of the computers attached to the microform machines near the GIMMS service desk and scan the microforms to a PDF.
 Direct printing is not supported.
 We still have a few machines left that do not require a computer to use, but you can't capture images them without one.
 If you are not affliated with IU, don't worry!
 We can provide you with a guest log-in.